Key takeaways

 Does Ozempic cause sulfur burps?

 Sulfur burps can occur in some people who take Ozempic.
-This medication, which is used to manage Type 2 diabetes, has been shown to cause eructation, or belching, according to clinical trials.
-Specifically, one study found that around 3% of patients on the 0.5 mg dose and about 1% of those on the 1 mg dose reported experiencing this side effect.
+This medication, which is used to manage Type 2 diabetes, has been shown to cause eructation, or belching, according to the Food and Drug Administration.
+Clinical trials showed that about 3% of people on the 0.5 mg dose and around 1% of those on the 1 mg dose reported experiencing this side effect.

-Ozempic may lead to these unpleasant burps because of how it affects the digestive system.
+Ozempic may cause this side effect because of how it affects the digestive system.
 It contains the active ingredient semaglutide, which is part of a drug class called glucagon-like peptide-1 (GLP-1) receptor agonists.
-One effect of Ozempic is delayed gastric emptying, which means food stays in the stomach longer.
+Delayed gastric emptying from the drug can mean food stays in the stomach longer.
 As a result, Ozempic may lead to a buildup and release of hydrogen sulfide gas.

 Does Ozempic cause diarrhea?